codingwithsurya/codingwithsurya/README.md

-- 🎓 I’m a Computer Science student at Georgia Tech, with concentrations in Artificial Intelligence and Information Internetworks
+- 🎓 I’m a Computer Science student at Georgia Tech, with a concentration in Artificial Intelligence
-- 🔭 I'm currently deepening my knowledge of computer science and machine learning, with particular interests in NLP, computer vision, and distributed systems.
+- 🔭 I'm have a lot of passion for my work, and I end up spending a lot of my free time learning from various sources like Youtube, blogs, twitter, etc. These days, I'm particuarly interested in in AI Infrastructure, with a focus on optimizing distributed machine learning training and high-performance computing to maximize GPU efficiency and performance.